kitsook/multi-liquibase/README.md

 - it can be disabled with `spring.liquibase.enabled`, which switch on/off the Liquibase execution for the whole application during startup

 #### [MultiDataSourceLiquibase](src/main/java/net/clarenceho/multi_liquibase/datasource/MultiDataSourceLiquibase.java)
-- this bean, when initialized, will execute Liquibase (if enabled) for each module in parallel
+- this bean, when initialized, will execute Liquibase (if enabled) for all modules in parallel

 #### Liquibase changelog files
 - Liquibase changelog files are stored in separate sub-folder under `resources/*/db` for each "module"